Cinthav/Cinthav/README.md

 My name is Christopher Inthavong.
 I am highly motivated computer science student pursuing a B.S. for Computer Science, and currently a senior.
 I am eager to learn new things from the different subsets in this field.

 My primary focus is on expanding my knowledge and expertise in various programming domains.
-I am currently considering specialization in Artificial Intelligence as I take on an introductary course.
+I am currently considering specialization in Artificial Intelligence as I take on an introductary course this semester.

 I have taken courses in (but not limited to):